 In response to the pandemic’s shuttering of schools and libraries, the Open Library has become more open, turning the collection into the National Emergency Library.
 It’s a great boon for readers and learners, but is it legal?

-Posted in 4cast, Braoadband, Facebook, Netflix, and YouTube
+Posted in 4cast, and telework

 But, with the advent of COVID-19 and the need for social distancing and self-isolation, many people are just now becoming acquainted with working from home.
 As expected, some aspects can be more challenging than others.